digital-asset/docs.daml.com/docs/2.10.0/docs/canton/usermanual/upgrading.rst

 Enabling Smart Contract Upgrades
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This feature is currently Beta and is not enabled by default.
-As mentioned above, the protocol version must be set to 7 in order to enable this feature.
+As mentioned above, the protocol version must be set to 7 in order to utilize Smart Contract Upgrades.
 For existing systems, this requires a domain migration to protocol version 7 when rolling out the 2.10 Canton binary.

 Beyond configuring the protocol version, there are additional Daml compilation and build steps described `elsewhere <https://docs.daml.com/upgrade/upgrade.html>`_.